gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/diversity_pluralism.md

 >
 > BTW thanks for the **great** stories from earlier days of computer wrestling… painful in retrospect, but very funny in hindsight.
 >
-> * * *
->
 > ### Posted by DL
 >
 > Building off of this original posting, "I kind of agree with you that the Turkle/Papert assertion that women are forced into a sub-optimal problem solving style is not quite right, that the issue may really be about different intelligences and learning styles."
 I might even go further and suggest that the issue may not be uncorrelated with different "levels of consciousness" (referring to Bob Keagan's constructive-developmental psychology framework).
 For example, people who are at the 3rd, or socialized, order of mind see things in more of a relational way.
 >
 > One other thing that I am also frustrated about is the article's use of the word epistemological orientations.
 The article claims to be talking about epistemological orientations, but all the examples they give are about different learning styles, which are two very different things.
 Epistemology talks about "the theory of knowledge, esp. with regard to its methods, validity, and scope.
 Epistemology is the investigation of what distinguishes justified belief from opinion."
 People with two different ways of approaching computers/programming can have the same personal epistemologies.
 >
-> * * *
->
 > ### Posted by MN
 >
 > I do agree to the fact that computers are ubiquitous these days and no longer belongs to a set subgroups.
 However, I do think that programming itself is still in a fairly "male" domain, as related to your comment about your Flash TF "seeing things as parts".
 Because the language was initially created by mostly males, it tends to reward the "environmental" learner type as oppose to the "relational" type.
 >
 > I find it more difficult to learn programming with my typical female curiosity about meaning of the whole and interrelatedness of the parts.
 When I had a couple of C++ lessons from my boyfriend, I found myself constantly asking "Why are we doing this way" and him answering "This is just what they decided to do".
-Pretty dry... not much room in the system for creativity.
+Pretty dry… not much room in the system for creativity.
 >
 > Although LilyPad Arduino and some iPhone apps don't necessarily change the computing environments, they do provide opportunities for the more artsy types to apply their imagination and relational tendencies to programming.
 The facts that LilyPad programming could lead to aesthetically pleasing products and iPhone apps tend to either engage communities or create a social vibe invite the not-traditionally-geeky types into the world of immense creativity and beauty.

-* * *

 ### Posted by JC

-_Describe an instance in which you approached computers in a(n)..._
+_Describe an instance in which you approached computers in a(n)…_

-_... relational style, if you identify as male._
+_… relational style, if you identify as male._

-_... environmental style, if you identify as female._
+_… environmental style, if you identify as female._

 When I'm dealing with something new that I am not familiar with, I feel the need to fully understand the object and get familiar with it on my own.
 I like to explore at my own pace and get as detailed as possible.
 It is like getting to know another person to me.
 By getting close to the object, I feel comfortable with what it can and can't do.
 For instance, I recently had to learn how to use a robot platform for helping out a high school class.
 I took it home to spend time playing with it so that I could explain what it does and how.
 I assumed I would have to help students who wanted to know how something worked and not just that it worked.